AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 ```
 _________
 ### useUpdateAppReleaseMutation
-Update an application's release with **useUpdateAppReleaseMutation**
+Update an application's release

-> This hook provides the mutation function to create the underlying model's data.
-It is helpful in creating a release linked to an application.
 _________
 ### useIndexBeamMutation
-Index a beam with **useIndexBeamMutation**
+Index a beam
 _________
 ### useIndexContentBlockMutation
-Index a content block with **useIndexBeamMutation**
+Index a content block
 _________
 ### useIndexProfileMutation
-Index a profile with **useIndexBeamMutation**
+Index a profile
 _________
 ### useIndexReflectionMutation
-Index a reflection with **useIndexBeamMutation**
+Index a reflection
 _________

 ## Queries - (Standard)
 Queries are used to fetch data from the GraphQL API with no resulting changes to the underlying model's data.
 When initializing a query hook, you can pass to it the required parameters specifying what aspects of the model's data you are interested in.
 Calling a query returns returns an object from Apollo Client that contains loading, error, and data properties that can be used on the UI.